-Anyway, when Momma’s scalp slipped right off her head she got pulled all the way into the combine and came out the other end in a glistening slurry.
+Anyhow, when Momma’s scalp slipped right off her head she got pulled all the way up into the combine and came shooting out the other end in a glistening slurry.
 And Poppa, well, he stumbled back and fell in a nest of rattlesnakes.
 He died instantly after about two hours of terrible suffering.

 So there I was.
-Ten-year-old little Ricky Tango, Jr. with his 8-year-old legs just wondering what to do now.
+Ten-year-old little Ricky Tango, Jr. with my 8-year-old legs just wondering what to do now.
 And what did I do?
 I became a man.
 I had no choice.